What's cancelled in N.B. because of COVID-19 | CBC News

 Fredericton

+- The Fredericton District Soccer Association has suspended all activities until further notice.

+- RBC Training Ground has decided to suspend the six remaining 2020 RBC Training Ground qualifying events, one of which was taking place in Fredericton.

-- The International Humanitarian Law conference, hosted by the Canadian Red Cross and scheduled for Friday at UNB in Fredericton, has is postponed.
+- The International Humanitarian Law conference, hosted by the Canadian Red Cross and scheduled for Friday at UNB in Fredericton, has been postponed.

+- Fredericton ITF Challenger, a tennis event scheduled for next week, is cancelled.

 - Saturday's 11th annual Four Leaf Formal at the Delta Hotels by Marriott Fredericton has been postponed.